 1 1/2 Tablespoon Beef Bullion

 1 Tablespoon Ranch Seasoning

 1/2 Tablespoon Taco Seasoning

 Heat butter in a skillet over medium-high heat to saute the onions for a couple of minutes, or until starting to get brown.
-Place the onions in large crock pot with the roast on top.
+Place the onions in large 6-Quart Crock Pot with the roast on top.
 Add all remaining ingredients.
 Cover pot and simmer (low heat) for 5 hours, or until beef is fork-tender and falling apart.

-Shred the beef and place into sterilized pint jars up to 1 inch head space, remove air bubbles, put on heated lids and caps, process for 75 minutes in a pressure canner at 10 pounds of pressure.
+Shred the beef and place into sterilized Ball Pint Jars up to 1 inch head space, remove air bubbles with Bubble Remover, put on heated lids and caps, process for 75 minutes in a Pressure Canner at 10 pounds of pressure.